 When a person suffers a missing tooth, it’s good to know that they have several options open to them.
 Of course the gold standard of treatment is a dental implant, but could a dental bridge do an equally effective job?
 The simple answer is yes and of course, it’s considerably cheaper, but is it really the best option?
 Should you choose a dental bridge or implant to replace a missing tooth?

 The truth is that in the great dental bridge vs implant debate they both have their pros and cons.
-So with this in mind, the best thing to do is to dive into the practicalities of each to help you to make an informed dental decision.
+So with this in mind, the best thing to do is to dive into the practicalities of bridges and dental implant procedure to help you to make an informed dental decision.

 Firstly dental bridges…